itsmillertim3/perform2021/extending-dynatrace/lab-guide/content/05_extension-2.0/index.md

 ## Sign the extension
 Create a key with openssl.

-Open a dos window (AKA cmd) and type:
+Open a dos window (AKA cmd) and go to your project folder, type:

 openssl genrsa -out customer_private.pem 4096